xiaoyanit/TeXpert/README.md

 Phone is not supported.
 I comtemplate the following key features:

-1. efficient input: _complementing_, *not replacing*, useful existing tools like [SwiftKey][1]
+1. Efficient input: _complementing_, *not replacing*, useful existing tools like [SwiftKey][1]
  * shortcut to insert commonly used TeX characters such as `{`, `}`
  * shortcut to insert user-defined commands via `\newcommand` (assuming that